UK Stocks-Factors to watch on July 31

 * Has considered plan for years; leaked by Softbank in December (Adds further comment from Foxconn CEO)

-LONDON, July 31 Britain's FTSE 100 futures were flat on Friday.
-For more on the factors affecting European stocks, please click on .
+LONDON, July 31 Britain's FTSE 100 index is seen opening up by 2 to 4 points, or 0.06 percent higher on Friday, according to financial bookmakers.
+For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up 0.6 percent at 6,668.87 points on Thursday.